GBATZOLIS/Wespe-Keras/README.md

 * **A cycle reconstruction loss in both domain A and B**.
 I have discovered that imposing a cycle reconstruction loss in both domain A and B significantly improved the performance of the network compared to using a cycle reconstruction loss only in domain A.

+>>>>>>> 2a6364a9255f5454937872f4806c73514fcd68ca

+Image enhancement is achieved by mapping images from the domain of phone images to the domain of DSLR images (denoted as domain A and B respectively in the code).

 ## Getting Started